mrkaye97/mrkaye97/README.md

 ### 👋 Hi!
 I'm **Matt**

-I'm a data scientist at CollegeVine working on bringing free, data-driven college guidance to families.
+I'm a data scientist at Klaviyo.

 In my free time, you can find me cooking, reading, skiing, and committing to open-source.